ivince20x4/GettingandCleaningDataProject/README.md

 1. Download the zip file from this URL.

-2. Unzip the file to the subdirectory \UCI HAR Dataset.
+2. Unzip the file to the subdirectory `\UCI HAR Dataset`.

-3. Run the R script (run_analysis.R).
+3. Run the R script `(run_analysis.R)`.

-4. The output of the R script is a tidy data set, DataSetHumanActivityRecognitionUsingSmartphones.txt.
+4. The output of the R script is a tidy data set,`DataSetHumanActivityRecognitionUsingSmartphones.txt`.